 BlueFox products respect the privacy of all consumers and have been certified compliant with General Data Protection Regulation (GDPR) by ePrivacy.
 Unlike mobile apps, BlueFox products collect no personal information, and depend on the MAC (media access control) address broadcast by mobile phones to distinguish one mobile phone from another on a Wi-Fi network.

 All mobile phones broadcast MAC addresses in order to share data on a Wi-Fi network.
 These addresses are identified by 12 hexa-decimal characters.
 To allow MAC addresses to be unique across all devices worldwide, allocation of MAC addresses is regulated by the Institute of Electrical and Electronics Engineers (IEEE).
-MAC addresses can be either “Local” or “True”.
+MAC addresses can be either “Local” or “Global”.

 Some modern mobile phones broadcast “Local” MAC addresses that are selected at random from a set of trillions of possible numbers.
 Because two different mobile phones can broadcast the same MAC address, it is impossible to unequivocally identify a phone knowing only its broadcast Local MAC address.
 Further, because some mobile phones regularly change over time the MAC address that they broadcast, identifying an individual mobile phone over time is very difficult.